jcpsantiago/beamter/README.md

 I reached out to the [RStudio community](https://community.rstudio.com/t/programmatically-disable-recipe-steps-for-deployment/111194), but it seems I had a very niche use-case.
 It happens 😅.
 In any case, here is my solution in all its open-source glory.

+It's also a great base to build your own feature store as a package, shared among team-members or used across different ML projects.

 ## How to use beamter?

 Get it from this repo